Over the past three decades—

 My work moves between Pakistan, the US, and in spaces in between, collapsing borders while tackling women’s issues, displacement, and migration.

 My essays and poems have appeared in anthologies, newspapers and magazines including the New York Times Sunday Magazine, Callaloo, ASIA: Magazine of Asian Literature, South Asian Review and elsewhere.
-My recent NYT’s story, “A Delicate Matter in the Examination Room,” tells the story of a refugee, who shares the challenges and humor of translating medical terms.
+My NYT’s story, “A Delicate Matter in the Examination Room,” tells the story of a refugee, who shares the challenges and humor of translating medical terms.

 My latest short story, "Railway Track," was released in May 2019 as part of Akashic Press' series, Houston Noir, edited by fellow writer Gwendolyn Zepeda.